If you think you’re going to gain strength and/or lose fat all on your own, you might be some kind of unicorn or you might be mistaken.

 2.)
 They’ll Help You Stop Beating Yourself Up

 While most of us are good at pummeling ourselves for mistakes, true friends don’t like to watch you do that.
 When you reveal your shortcomings, a good squad will let you know what you can do better and how, and they’ll be willing to help you get there.
+The same with MFH for giving you the right solution for your diet, they also there for you to do the same.
 What they won’t do is jump on you and keep jumping on you.
 They’ll pull you out of your own self-pity.
 This is crucial.
 You need to get back on the right path quickly, not bury your own body.
 So, tell your squad when you mess up.
 They can help.

 Remember, having too strict of a mindset can actually hurt your goals, not help them.
 Like Marianne Williamson writes, “Expecting ourselves to be perfect makes us feel rigid and inferior.”
 So, a little slack can go a long way in reducing tension in your life.
 Just as you cut slack for your friends, so too will your friends cut slack for you when you need it.
 Then, when you’re ready, they’ll boost you back up on the horse and tell you to ride like the wind.